 My personal preference for sketching is a combination of both pencil and paint.
 Use a very light pencil because depending on the chosen tint it may require much layering to hide the pencil marks especially if lighter shades of color are used.

 Prime and Layer Work Surface

 Prepare the chosen surface (paper, canvas, glass, wood, cloth, plastic, clay, etc.) with the appropriate primer to receive acrylic paints.
 Layer colors of watered down acrylic paint as outlined in your sketch.
-After being certain that these are the colors you wish to work with keep layering your paint until they give the texture and depth that you need for your painting.
+After being certain that these are the colors you wish to work with keep layering your paint until they give the texture and depth that you need to enhance your masterpiece.

 Layering can be done horizontally, vertically, or overall.
-The layering preparation is dependent on the creation which is in your mind and later to be sketched on the background.
+The layering preparation is dependent on the creation which is in your mind and later to be sketched on the canvas.

 Use different tools to layer.
 Brushes are common usage.
 Try sponges, a piece of cloth, a spatula, or a wooden or plastic knife.
 Use your imagination to apply paint for creating a flat, fluffy, or ridged surface.
 Think about the texture as to how it will enhance detailed work.

 Portrait of a Young Girl